NSchock/nschock.github.io/index.md

 ## Research

 I am interested in algebraic geometry and tropical geometry.
-The main focus of my research is the study of the geometry of moduli of higher-dimensiona lvarieties, in particular their intersection theory and birational geometry.
+The main focus of my research is the study of the geometry of moduli of higher-dimensional varieties, in particular their intersection theory and birational geometry.
 My advisor is [Valery Alexeev](http://alpha.math.uga.edu/~valery/).

 ### Papers